jwinn03/Bluetooth-Pedal/README.md

 This is the repository for my ESP32-based Bluetooth pedal for musicians.
-The original Arduino .ino sketch is in the old/ folder.
+The original Arduino .ino sketch is in the old/ folder, and the PlatformIO implementation is in the bluetooth_pedal folder.